Utkarsh-Shivhare/Image-Difference/README.md

 3.Finding the absolute difference between the images, which will give us the part of the images that are different from each other.

-4.Then calculated the coutour our the image and and marked wherever the area is greater than the threshold.
+4.Then calculated the coutour over the image and and marked wherever the area is greater than the threshold.

 5.Saved the final image.